simojjuho/OtherProjects/README.md

-This repository is just my own prjects.
-It also has some projects that are assignments from recruiters.
-I'm doing these projects to learn so not everything is perfect even though I happen to be such ;)
+This repository is just for small pieces of code for which a whole repository would be a bit too much.